koffeiniker/personal-jenkins/README.md

 ## Tasks at hand

-- Install and test docker-compose (including the classic cli so ansible can deal with it)
+- Create a working compose-file and install a Caddy-proxy

 ## The idea ...